Stop Order vs Stop Limit Order: Which is Best for your Strategy?

 A limit order is similar to a stop order but there is a limit.
 It simply means that you want to buy a stock but there is a limit to how much you are willing to pay for it.

-For example, assume that Apple shares is trading at $116, you can place a buy limit order at $112.
+For example, assume that Apple shares are trading at $116, you can place a buy limit order at $112.
 This means that the trade will not be executed until it moves to or below this price.
 This is known as a buy limit order.
 On the other hand, in this case, you can short the stock if its price reaches $120.

 In this case, if your buy stop worked, it means that you will have bought the stock at $112.
 Now, if the price then rises to $120, a sell limit will be initiated.
+The chart below also shows how a limit order works.

 What is a stop limit order?

 A stop limit order combines concepts of limit orders and stop loss orders.
 Let us show it with an example (or take a look at what a stop limit order is).
+As mentioned above, a stop order and a limit order places a trade above or below the current level.

 Assume that the stock price of a company is trading at $40 and you are unsure of the direction it will take.
 So, you wait for the stock to create a well-defined direction.

 If it reaches $35, you believe that the stock has created a downward trend.
 So, you can put a stop limit order at $38.
 In this case, the broker will sell short the stock at a price below $38 and you can benefit when the price drops.
+Here is a good example of a stop limit order.

 Final thoughts